ckw017/vader-sentiment-rust/README.md

 # Citation Information

-If you use either the dataset or any of the VADER sentiment analysis tools (VADER sentiment lexicon or Python code for rule-based sentiment analysis engine) in your research, please cite the above paper.
+If you use either the dataset or any of the VADER sentiment analysis tools (VADER sentiment lexicon or Rust code for rule-based sentiment analysis engine) in your research, please cite the above paper.
 For example:

   **Hutto, C.J. & Gilbert, E.E.
 (2014).
 VADER: A Parsimonious Rule-based Model for Sentiment Analysis of Social Media Text.
 Eighth International Conference on Weblogs and Social Media (ICWSM-14).
 Ann Arbor, MI, June 2014.**